Collywobbles007/FootballOnline/README.md

 - Ball sometimes disappears when shooting close to the keeper
 - No control over number of players in queue
 - Server stops after all players have left the match
-- Lost of missing functionality!
+- Lots of missing functionality!

 You can see some videos of different versions of the game as it was developed in the development blog: https://collywobbles.net/category/futsal-game/